Lemoncode/react-from-classes-to-hooks-typescript/README.md

 - Refactor _MemberTable_ component to be a function component.
 - Create a custom hook to hold the member list and expose the _loadmemberlist_ function.
-- Call _useEffect_ with an empty array of parameters (This tells React that your effect doesn’t depend on any values from props or state, so it never needs to re-run).
+- Call _useEffect_ passing as a second argument an empty array (This tells React that your effect doesn’t depend on any values from props or state, so it never needs to re-run).

 **Original class based component**